 Did you know that 90% of a child’s brain is developed by age 5?
-A newborn’s brain is about 25% of the size of the average adult brain.
-It doubles in size in the first year and keeps growing to about 80% of adult size by age 3 and 90%, nearly full grown, by age 5.
+A newborn’s brain is about 25% of the size of the average adult’s brain.
+It doubles in size in the first year and keeps growing to about 80% of adult size by age 3 and 90%, nearly fully grown, by age 5.

 A strong educational foundation is important, beginning well before a child enters kindergarten.
 And it’s more important than ever for children to have opportunities to build social skills as well as academic skills in order to be prepared for kindergarten, elementary school, and life in general.

 Preschool and pre-K are very vulnerable times for children to not be in school.
 At ages 3-5, young children are learning to develop trust in adults outside the family.
-Stability is important and preschool and pre-K programs are a great place for children to build these types of trusting relationships.
+Stability is important and preschool and pre-K programs are great places for children to build these types of trusting relationships.

 According to a survey done by the National Institute for Early Education Research (NIEER) at the Rutgers Graduate School of Education, when children were out of school due to the pandemic:

 - The number of parents citing emotional symptoms among their children rose from 3% to 9%.

 - The number of parents citing behavior problems increased from 20% to 25%.